Caribou3d/CaribouSlicer-Prusa/doc/How to build - Mac OS.md

 https://github.com/USCiLab/cereal/issues/339#issuecomment-246166717

-### Building PrusaSlicer
+### Building CaribouSlicer

-If dependencies are built without errors, you can proceed to build PrusaSlicer itself.
+If dependencies are built without errors, you can proceed to build CaribouSlicer itself.
-Go back to top level PrusaSlicer sources directory and use these commands:
+Go back to top level CaribouSlicer sources directory and use these commands:

     mkdir build
     cd build